yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 Established in 2011, the Renminbi Qualified Foreign Institutional Investor (RQFII) program is a policy initiative that allows foreign investors who hold the RQFII quota to invest directly in Mainland China’s bond and equity markets.

 It is a step for China to loosen capital controls and internationalize RMB.

+* Buyout (股权收购)

+Pay in cash obtaining partial ownership of a company (buy stock).

+Management buyout: senior management people

+Employee buyout: employees

+Leverage buyout: by borrowed money

+* Preferred vs Common stocks

+A common stocks offers voting rights to shareholders and the issuer may choose to pay shareholders dividends.

+A preferred stock pays stockholders set dividend payments on a regular schedule, but does not have voting rights or as much potential for capital appreciation as common stock.

+* Delivery by Value (DBV)

+DBV is a Euroclear UK and International collateral product that allows firms to borrow cash on a fully collateralised and secure basis.

+The term "by value" means the used collateral's value is calculated by Euroclear UK and International via marked to market (MTM) high liquidity stocks and bonds.